jackcarrozzo/planesnwind/README.md

 routes between those pts.
 If these routes were dynamically generated right before departure to take advantage of known wind conditions, much fuel and time can be saved.

-\* Air traffic controllers, workload and traffic load permitting, are able to verbally adjust a flight's route in their area, but this is ad hoc and rarely more than a few
+\* Air traffic controllers, workload and traffic permitting, are able to verbally adjust a flight's route in their area, but this is ad hoc and rarely more than a few
 % overall improvement.